gunzapper/gointerfaces2python/Readme.md

 ### Wrong file

 It works, but Is it what I want?
-Maybe no... but...
+Maybe no...but...

 ### The right file

 But is it what we want?

+### Goose typing

+The last file describe how duck typing and the new coined **goose typing**work.
+It show that informal protocols in python are exactly how the interfaces in go.
+Use `singlesdispatch` in some case help to write code with less `if\less` blocks.

+####N.B.:
+Because python is a language with "it is easier ask forgiveness than permission".
+On the contrary of C's "look around before you leap".

 ## Further readings